CincyWWC/rails-crash-course/slide_assets/slides.md

 ---

+# Why We Ruby

+* Easy to understand
+* Easy to build a domain-specific language
+  * We will see this used significantly in Rails
+* Metaprogramming
+  * Dynamically defining functions
+  * Also a large part of how Rails works
+* Large standard library
+* Large community, lots of gems to use

+---

+# What We Use Ruby For

+* Complex scripting
+  * Homebrew, the popular package manager for OSX, is built on Ruby scripts
+* Automation
+  * We use Chef to automate managing server configurations
+  * We use Capybara to automate deploying our Rails app across many servers
+* Building Web Applications
+  * Rails, that's why we're here!

+---

 # Running Ruby

 * Ruby is an interpreted language, runs on a virtual machine (VM)
 * There are multiple versions of the Ruby virtual machine, one of the most common being MRI (Matz's Ruby Interpreter)
+* Ruby often uses C/C++ libraries to allow for faster, system-level code
+  * This is the biggest hurdle in running Ruby on Windows

 ---